Laserbeam31/bts-touring-networking-documentation-public/bts_touring_edgerouter_details.md

 ------------

 A DHCP server instance is configured for each VLAN on the LAN interface.
 This allows devices connected, through the touring switches, to automatically negotiate an IP address.
-DHCP address ranges are restricted to allow certain address ranges to always remain free for devices which use a self-assigned static IP address
+DHCP address ranges are restricted to allow certain address ranges to always remain free for devices which require a self-assigned static IP address.

+Examples of devices needing/using a self-assigned static IP address are as follows:

+- BirdDog IP NDI baluns;
+- BTS ArtNet node which doesn't listen to DHCP;
+- Older pieces of video gear;
+- Any item which is also used in a router-less networking setup.

 The following subnets are configured under thee DHCP server: